Flexible Spending Accounts (FSAs)

 Getting started

 You can enroll in the Dependent Care FSA as a new employee, during annual Open Enrollment, or if you experience a qualified life event.
-You’ll go to the Alight platform to elect your contribution.
+You’ll go to the bswift platform to elect your contribution.
 For the 2024 calendar year, you can set aside up to $2,500 if you’re married and filing taxes separately or up to $5,000 if you’re single or married and filing taxes jointly.

 Once you’re enrolled, you’ll receive a debit card that you can use to pay for your dependent care expenses.
 Your pretax paycheck deductions can be used to cover eligible childcare or adult dependent care expenses.
 For a complete list of qualified expenses, review IRS Publication 503, Child and Dependent Care Expenses.
 Be sure to keep your receipts in case you need to substantiate a payment.